norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 poke2(0x5F38,0x1010) -- Set the tiling used by tline, so that the map repeats every 16 tiles
 ```

 This creates this lovely generated image which the rest of the graphics rely on.
 This texture doesn't tile, but fixing that took up far too many bytes of code for me to worry about it.
-The colours we can fix later.
+The colours we will pallette-swap into something more sensible later.

 <img class = smallimagewithinpost src="/blog/2023-5-18-500-byte-flightsim/noise.png">